Title

 REDCap is a very widely used browser-based software application for managing surveys and databases.
 It is very often used for clinical data.
 In fact, it is so widely used that there is a conference dedicated to it.

-REDCap allows for multi-institutional work, as well as compliance with HIPAA, 21 CFR Part 11 for data for the FDA, FISMA for government data, HIPAA, and GDPR for data for the European Union.
+REDCap is a platform that allows for multi-institutional work and is compliant with multiple regulations including HIPAA, 21 CFR Part 11 (FDA data), FISMA (government data), and GDPR (data for the European Union).
 It was developed by a team at Vanderbilt University in 2004.
 It is not open-source, however it is free to use for non-commercial research (REDCap 2022).

 You can find out more about how to use REDCap at the REDCap website which includes instructional videos and other resources.

-There are several things to keep in mind when using REDCap from an ethical standpoint.
+There are several things to keep in mind when using REDCap to ensure that data privacy and security are protected.

 1. Roles

 REDCap allows for various roles to be established for users on a project.
 Thus access to certain data and tasks can be restricted to certain individuals.
-As described previously, it is a good idea to restrict access to the smallest number of individuals necessary.
+As described previously, according to the Principle of Least Privilege, it is a good idea to restrict access to the smallest number of individuals necessary.

-You can modify these roles using the User Rights menu.
+You can modify roles using the User Rights menu.

 REDCap User Rights Menu